New York highway renamed after library security guard murdered on the job

 He is charged with second-degree murder.

-"That she is watching over me, that she is free, that she is not down here dealing with the chaos that we are, so that is a reminder that she's free," said Marvin Heywood, the victim's son.
+"That she is watching over me, that she is free, that she is not down here dealing with the chaos that we are," her son, Marvin Heywood, said.
+"So that is a reminder that she's free."

 ----------